tylerhooks1/tylerhooks1/README.md

 ### Hello!👋
-#### I'm Tyler, UX Engineer with interests in React Development and prototyping.
+#### I'm Tyler, a UX Engineer with interests in React Development and prototyping.
 Here, you can find information on projects I'm working on and how I'm growing my skillset as a UX professional.
 [Portfolio](https://tylerhooks.com/)
 [Linkedin](https://www.linkedin.com/in/tyler-hooks-9214abb5/)